variantstudios/jekyll-angularjs-search/_classifications/salons-and-barber-shops.md

 ---
-Title: Salons and Barber Shops
+title: Salons and Barber Shops
 ---